 After cleansing your face, apply non-alcohol-based toner to your skin to soothe it and restore its PH levels.

 A toner can also reduce redness and inflammation and leave your skin soft and calm.

 Adding a serum to your skincare routine can be a great idea.
-You can try it and see for yourself if the serum works for you or adds something to your skin.
+You can try it and see if it works for you.

-It has some great benefits as serums can reduce the appearance of fine lines, wrinkles, and dark spots.
+Serums have some great benefits as they can reduce the appearance of fine lines, wrinkles, and dark spots.